aws-samples/serverless-genai-examples/prompt-chaining-with-stepfunctions/README.md

-# prompt_chaining_blog
+# Prompt Chaining with Human in the loop

 This sample project supports the [blog]()
-Refer the blog to understand the overall application architecture and technical concepts
+Refer to the blog to understand the overall application architecture and technical concepts

 ## Getting started